matthiasn/meins/README.md

 1. Please check under issues if there is anything specific that needs helping hands, or features to be discussed or implemented.
-2. Now that the project is coming out of the initial prototyping stage, the test coverage needs to become much better.
+2. Improve the test coverage (currently at around 71%).
 Any additional tests are welcome, including code changes to make the code easier to test.
-3. For new feature ideas, please create an issue first and pitch the idea and we'll discuss.
+3. Create issues for feedback and ideas.
+4. Help translate into more languages, and improve the existing translations.

+Thanks!